BOXWOOD Overview Information

 BOXWOOD Side Effects & Safety

-Boxwood extract (SPV 30) appears to be safe for most people when taken up to 16 months.
-It sometimes causes diarrhea or stomach cramps.
+Boxwood extract (SPV 30) is POSSIBLY SAFE for most people when taken by mouth for up to 16 months.
+It sometimes causes diarrhea or stomachcramps.

 The appropriate dose of boxwood depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for boxwood.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.